Cedar – Hierophant – Faith

 In 1753, Carl Linnaeus officially began the process of identifying separate genera for conifers, especially cedars.
 Because of the aromatic nature of most evergreens the name “cedar” remains on many “New World” species even though they are not botanically considered “true” cedars.
 These “new world” cedars include: juniper Juniperus (eastern redcedar), arborvitae Thuja (western redcedar & northern whitecedar) plus Calocedrus decurrens (incense cedar).
 These “New World” cedars are all members of the Cypressaceae (cypress) family.

 Message: We are being reminded to have faith during a time of struggle.
 By staying true to ourselves everything will eventually sort itself out.
 By living in a world of absolutes, we limit our ability to see the bigger picture or appreciate the opportunities that are available to us now.
 The saying that “life is what happens when you’re busy making other plans” clearly applies.
-This is a time to reconnect with our core purpose to believe in our self and the laws of nature.
+This is a time to reconnect with our core purpose and believe in our self as we let nature take its course.

 Challenge: Lack of faith in yourself or others.
 Exhibiting controlling or hoarding behavior.
 Having a scarcity mentality that nothing will ever work.
 Focusing on the negative in the positive.